laurentlahmy/hono-query/README.md

 {
   queryKey: [
     "dashboard.deployments.user[\":userId\"].$get({ param: { userId } })", // The endpoint is turned into a function name using toString(), which is sometimes replacing variables by name, sometimes by value, I'm not sure exactly why or how
-    "6h8s62e7uppe4ee" // The keyComplement.
+    "6h8s62e7uppe4ee" // The queryKeyComplement.
 This is dynamic (variables are passed by value, userId has been replaced by "6h8s62e7uppe4ee")
   ],
   queryFn: async () => {
       const res = await api.dashboard.deployments.user[":userId"].$get({ param: { userId } });